PBillingsby/lilypad-vscode-extension/README.md

 The extension supports the following configuration options:

 - `lilypad-helper.apiToken`: Your Lilypad API token (stored securely)
-- `lilypad-helper.model`: The Lilypad model to use (default: "llama2:13b")
 - `lilypad-helper.maxTokens`: Maximum number of tokens in the response (default: 2048)

 You can modify these settings in VS Code's settings (File > Preferences > Settings).